apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Requiem is no longer developed as of 2012, with the last version 4.1.

-Youu can download it from these download links:
+You can download it from these download links:

 Requiem 3.3.6 for Windows: http://www.datafilehost.com/download-f7916922.html
 MD5: 10ab191f2d86c692d57f6a07b4622cf8